 Three-way account reconciliation

 The trust bank statement is considered the source of truth.
 The financial institution has no stake in your law firm and is only documenting what has happened at the Bank.
-Three-way reconciliations should be done monthly when you reconcile the bank statement, and many state bars require copies of the reconciliations.
+Three-way reconciliations should be done monthly—when you reconcile the bank statement.
+Also, many state bars require copies of the reconciliations.

 Trust funds in Clio can be held at either the client level or the matter level.

-There are many benefits to managing QuickBooks trust accounting with Clio and QuickBooks Online, including:
+There are many benefits to managing QuickBooks trust accounting with Clio and QuickBooks Online for lawyers, including:

 - Making sure you are doing accurate, compliant trust accounting